Aymen311/PROCESS/README.md

-# Building a tool for visual simulation of process scheduling algorithms by the operating system.
+# Tool for visual simulation of process scheduling algorithms by the operating system.